ValeWasTaken/DailyProgrammer_Solutions/README.md

 DailyProgrammer_Solutions
 =========================

-This is a repository of my solutions to the DailyProgrammer exercises.
+This is a repository of my solutions to the reddit.com/r/DailyProgrammer exercises.

 You can find all exercises located at: http://www.reddit.com/r/dailyprogrammer/wiki/challenges